opendatahub-io/maas-billing/docs/proposals/maas-entity-architecture.md

 This document defines the core entities for the MaaS platform and their relationships.
 The goal is to establish a unified data model that enables:

-- **Clear Entity Relationships**: Users belong to Groups, Groups own Subscriptions
+- **Clear Entity Relationships**: Users belong to Groups, Groups have multiple Subscriptions (many-to-many)
 - **Separation of Concerns**:
   - **Subscriptions** define commercial limits (rate limits, quotas, billing)
   - **Policies** define access control (who can access what models)